Post

 Why store images behind a Protocol at all?

-The naive answer is: just write images to disk and have FastAPI serve them.
+The naive answer is to just write images to disk and have FastAPI serve them.
 Done.
 Why dress it up?

 The Protocol is the place where those two backends look the same to the rest of the codebase.